obe711/node-server-boilerplate/CONTRIBUTING.md

 # Contributing

-First off, thank you so much for taking the time to contribute.
+First off, thanks for taking the time to contribute.
 All contributions are more than welcome!

 ## How can I contribute?